marcus7777/v-lunr/README.md

 ## Props:

 #### deep
-  `boolean` - Searches within objects
+  `Boolean` - Searches within objects
 #### input
-  `array` of objects - to search
+  `Array` of objects - to search
 #### search
-  `string` - that you are searching for
+  `String` - that you are searching for
 #### stopWords
-  `boolean` - Search little word
+  `Boolean` - Search little word